-Molly Glasgow, CA, RMT is a Certified Acupressurist and Reiki Master with specialized training for physical and emotional trauma, HIV/AIDS, cancer and first aid.
-She studied acupressure at the Acupressure Institute in Berkeley, CA, and Reiki, the Usui method of natural healing or Usui Shiki Reiki Ryoho with Christine Milovani, MSSW, RMT in Madison, WI and Riquelle Small, RMT in Oakland, CA.
+Molly Glasgow, CA, RMT is a Certified Acupressurist and Reiki Master, author, and facilitator.
+She specializes in addressing physical and emotional trauma, HIV/AIDS, cancer and first aid.
+Molly studied acupressure at the Acupressure Institute in Berkeley, CA, and Reiki, the Usui method of natural healing or Usui Shiki Reiki Ryoho with Christine Milovani, MSSW, RMT in Madison, WI and Riquelle Small, RMT in Oakland, CA.

 Molly’s main focus is to help people’s bodies heal themselves through a holistic approach tailored to each client’s specific needs.
 This work supports the body in creating the right circumstances to heal and address the root cause of health conditions.

 Molly shares self-care points with each client to support their healing process and for long-term health.
 She is dedicated to making this work accessible, and provides workshops and resources through the framework of self and community care.